chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 Your ``cookbooks`` directory must have all three of these cookbooks installed before you will be able to use the Supermarket cookbook wrapper.
 In addition the necessary cookbooks, a private Chef Supermarket has the following requirements:

-* An operational Chef server (version 12.0 or higher) to act as the OAuth 2.0 provider
+* An operational Chef Infra Server (version 12.0 or higher) to act as the OAuth 2.0 provider
-* A user account on the Chef server with ``admins`` privileges
+* A user account on the Chef Infra Server with ``admins`` privileges
 * A key for the user account on the Chef server
 * An x86_64 compatible Linux host with at least 1 GB memory
-* System clocks synchronized on the Chef server and Supermarket hosts
+* System clocks synchronized on the Chef Infra Server and Supermarket hosts
 * Sufficient disk space to meet project cookbook storage capacity or credentials to store cookbooks in an Amazon Simple Storage Service (S3) bucket

 Configure credentials
 -----------------------------------------------------

 First, you'll configure Chef Identity credentials for Supermarket.
-Chef Identity is an OAuth 2.0 service packaged with the Chef server, that allows you to use the same credentials to access both server and Supermarket.
+Chef Identity is an OAuth 2.0 service packaged with the Chef Infra Server, that allows you to use the same credentials to access both server and Supermarket.

 #.
-Log on to the Chef server via SSH and elevate to an admin-level user.
-If running a multi-node Chef server cluster, log on to the node acting as the primary node in the cluster.
+Log on to the Chef Infra Server via SSH and elevate to an admin-level user.
+If running a multi-node Chef Infra Server cluster, log on to the node acting as the primary node in the cluster.
 #.
 Update the ``/etc/opscode/chef-server.rb`` configuration file.

    .. tag config_ocid_application_hash_supermarket